LLNL/axom/src/docs/sphinx/dev_guide/bamboo.rst

 primarily for manually running Bamboo plans on specific branches.
 For example, if you are working on a branch and you want to build the branch code and run tests on several LC platforms on the CZ with a variety of compilers, you can do this easily.
-The test plans for for such branch testing are configured so that when a new Axom git branch is created and pushed to our Bitbucket project, the branch will appear in the list of branches on which a plan can be run.
+The plans for such branch testing are configured so that when a new Axom git branch is created and pushed to our Bitbucket project, the branch will appear in the list of branches on which a plan can be run.